authier-pm/authier/README.md

 ## Getting started

-`pnpm` in the root, pnpm workspaces should install all deps even in subfolders.
+`pnpm i` in the root, pnpm workspaces should install all deps even in subfolders.

 ## Updating packages